buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: 8 hours

-You touch a willing creature who isn't wearing armor.
+You touch a willing creature who isn' \*\*t wearing armor.
 A protective magical force surrounds the target until the spell ends.
-The target's natural Defense increases by 3 + Dexterity + 1/6 Magic Proficiency.
+The target' \*\*s natural Defense increases by 3 + Dexterity + 1/6 Magic Proficiency.
 The spell ends if the target dons armor or dismisses the spell as an action.

 **For each Magic Critical Success** obtained in the Magic Check, the Defense increases by 1.